GlenKPeterson/Cymling/README.md

 ##Design Goals
  - Immutability is the default
  - Applicative Order by default (eager)
- - Type safety and a strong type system
+ - Type safety
  - Regular (lisp-like) syntax with very few infix operators
  - No primitives.
 Built-in and user-defined data behave the same.
- - Interfaces, not objects.
+ - Interfaces over objects.
  - Evaluative (everything is an expression – no return statements)

 ##Syntax